Too Hot (or Not) to Work?

 Are maximum temperatures in the work place being looked at?

-The Trades Union Congress (TUC) is currently asking for the law to change so that indoor work places cannot exceed a maximum temperature of 30°C (or 27°C for strenuous work), with employers forced to introduce cooling measures when the temperature hits 24°C.
+The Trades Union Congress (TUC) has been asking for the law to change so that indoor work places cannot exceed a maximum temperature of 30°C (or 27°C for strenuous work), with employers forced to introduce cooling measures when the temperature hits 24°C.

 Ultimately however, the Health and Safety Executive (HSE) has the power to change the situation by setting a legal maximum work temperature.
 They have already set a legal minimum work temperature.